 Find strategies for investigating number problems.

-Some octopuses, some fish and a few mermaids were happily frolicking in a rock pool.
-Altogether there were 38 arms, 24 eyes and 8 tails all swimming in the pool.
+Some octopuses, fish and a few mermaids are in a rock pool.
+Altogether there are 38 arms, 24 eyes and 8 tails in the pool.

 What are the key numbers?